 Journaling can improve your life in so many ways.
 But one of the most important benefits is that it helps you discover yourself.
 You learn more about what you like and what you don’t.
 You begin to understand how you’re wired and what you want to create more of in the world.

-But that’s not the only thing that journalling is good for.
+But that’s not the only thing that journaling is good for.
 It can also help you set new and exciting goals.
 Maybe, like Julie, you’re stuck in a rut and wondering what the next step is.
 Maybe you feel overwhelmed and want to get clarity before you make your next move.

-I started journalling as a way of keeping my thoughts together.
+I started journaling as a way of keeping my thoughts together.
 It’s been so helpful to go back and discover what made me happy or sad on a particular day and to realize how far I’ve come.

 Journal to Brainstorm Solutions

 You may already be clear on what you want to create more of in the world.
 You may already know your goals.
 But you’ve encountered obstacles when you’ve tried to pursue what you want or you’ve faced a significant setback.

 Journaling can still be helpful for you.
 Often, writing out what you’re experiencing can lead to new breakthroughs that you hadn’t considered before.
 This is because journalling encourages you to see your situation in a new light.